SheathedBlade/The-World-of-Luciradis/content/Information/Luciradis.md

 ## System of Time

-All beings of Luciradis currently follow a system of time concocted by the joint efforts of the respective first Avatars of the Empyrean Concepts: [[Empyrean Concepts#The Convergence|the Convergence]] and [[Empyrean Concepts#The Matrix|the Matrix]].
+All beings of Luciradis currently follow a system of time concocted by the joint efforts of the respective first Ascendants of the Empyrean Concepts: [[Empyrean Concepts#The Convergence|the Convergence]] and [[Empyrean Concepts#The Matrix|the Matrix]].

 Dates are written as such: N-th Day of the Concept, from the Year X (BSC/ASC), where _N_ represents the numbered day within the Concept's month, and _X_ represents the specified year. _BSC_ is the shorthand for _"Before Scarring"_, and _ASC_ is the shorthand for _"After Scarring"_.